bdswartz/points-api/README.md

 This application is not deployed to the internet and therefore is to be run locally

 1. Navigate to the folder in which you would like the application folder to reside and clone the GitHub repository for this application using the following command in the terminal: git clone https://github.com/bdswartz/points-api.git
-2. Navigate to the points-api folder (created in step 1) in the terminal and run the app in development mode using the following terminal command: npm start.
+2. Navigate to the points-api folder (created in step 1) in the terminal and run the following command. npm install (or npm i) to install the dependency package as contained in the package.json
+3. Start the app in development mode on your local machine using the following terminal command: npm start.

 ---